 In 2008 she was the Ursula Bethell Writer in Residence at Canterbury University in Christchurch, New Zealand, where she lives with her husband and two sons.
 Magpie Hall was published in New Zealand in November 2009, and Red Rocks, her first novel for children, in 2012.
 It won the Esther Glen medal for junior fiction, New Zealand’s longest-running literary award, and was short-listed for the New Zealand Post Children’s Book Awards.

-Rachael is working on a new novel and is currently Literary Director of the Christchurch Writers’ Festival.
+Rachael is working on a new novel and is currently Literary Director of the WORD Christchurch Writers & Readers Festival.